 Not bad….just not in keeping with my current decor.

-I gave it a light sanding….with fine grit sandpaper. (always stay with the grain)
+To begin to update old wood, you want to first give it a light sanding….with fine grit sandpaper. (always stay with the grain)

 I painted the base first….not the usual choice and I don’t remember why I did now.